ian-bruntlett/TECH-Manuals/tm-free-software.md

   * If your Windows computer is heavily infected with viruses, search on [https://www.microsoft.com/](https://www.microsoft.com) and search for "Windows Defender Offline" where you can download an iso, record it to CD-R using special software, and then use that to boot your computer and remove rootkits and other sneaky nasties.
 You can possibly use CAINE (see below) to copy data off the hard drive (see below).
   * [CAINE](https://www.caine-live.net/) is for Linux experts only and is the "Computer Aided INvestigative Environment" and I have used it to rescue data from a poorly Windows system.
+  * [Rescuezilla (GitHub)](https://github.com/rescuezilla/rescuezilla/releases) see article on [The Register](https://www.theregister.com/2024/05/16/rescuezilla_2_5/).
+Good tool for imaging and restoring drives.
   * [Clonezilla](https://clonezilla.org/) is a live CD that is a (hard disc) partitioning and cloning programme.
 It needs plenty of disc space but is intelligent - it only copies sectors that have information in them.
   * [aban](https://aban.derobert.net/) is an open-source alternative to [dban](https://dban.org/).
 They will both wipe one or more hard discs attached to your computer.
   * [GParted](https://gparted.org/) will resize, copy, move and potentially rescue files on a computer's hard disc.
   * [Hiren's Boot CD](https://www.hirensbootcd.org/) is a "first aid kit" for your computer.
   * [memtest86+](https://www.memtest.org/) will help you check your PC's memory, if you suspect that your computer is faulty..
-  * [Rescatux & Super Gru 2 Disk](https://www.supergrubdisk.org/rescatux/) will fix filesystems, wipe passwords (Linux/Windows), make a user a sudoer.
+  * [Rescatux & Super Grub 2 Disk](https://www.supergrubdisk.org/rescatux/) will fix filesystems, wipe passwords (Linux/Windows), make a user a sudoer.
-  * [rescuezilla.com](https://rescuezilla.com/) Disc cloning and backup tool.
   * [SystemRescue CD](https://www.system-rescue.org/) is a collection of many Linux packages.
 It is intended for use when you need to fix a problem on your computer.

 ## Ubuntu Linux Software